z03h/ext-reactions/README.md

 # 'prefix ' is the normal command_prefix for message commands.
-# 🤔 is the reaction prefix.
+# '🤔'' is the reaction prefix.
 It must be added to start listening for command emojis.
 # A user can only have 1 listening session at once.
-# If they mess up the command they must end the session
+# If they mess up the command they must end the session by removing
-# by removing 🤔(reaction prefix) and adding the reaction prefix again.
+# 🤔(reaction prefix) and adding the reaction prefix again.
-# 👀 will be added to let the user know the bot is listening for
+# '👀' will be added to let the user know the bot is listening for
-# reaction add/remove and for separating groups from subcommands.
+# reaction events and for separating groups from subcommands.
 bot = reactioncommands.ReactionBot('prefix ', '🤔', '👀',
                                    intents=intents)
+# command_emoji and listening_emoji support callables like `get_emoji_prefix(bot, payload)`
 # All the normal Bot kwargs will work also.